SamedBayer/document-updater/README.md

     6-) Take most similar 50 pages
-    7-) Update them with generic Prompt template with OpenAI GPT-3.5-turbo model if similarity socore is below the threshold 8-) Print the previous page content and update page content 9-) Check the Edit distance between old and updated content 10-) Check the semantic embedding similarities between old content and updated content with the given natural language query 11-) Write the updated content in another Jsonl file.
+    7-) Update them with generic Prompt template with OpenAI GPT-3.5-turbo model if similarity socore is below the threshold 8-) Print the previous page content and the updated page content 9-) Check the Edit Distance between old and updated content 10-) Check the semantic Embedding Similarities between the old content and the updated content with the given natural language query 11-) Write the updated content in another JSONL file.

 ## Improvements: